What is Honey, and Can Vegans Eat it?

 Harmful Effects of Honey Farming on the Health of the Bees

-These vegans argue that the main function of honey is the provision of a carbohydrate source to the bees.
+The main function of honey is the provision of a carbohydrate source to the bees.
 It’s also the source of antioxidants, amino acids, and natural antibiotics for the bees.

 The artificial sweeteners are said to harm the immune systems of the bees, even causing significant changes in their genetic makeup, hence reducing their natural defenses against diseases and pesticides in flowers.

 If you want to follow a 100% vegan lifestyle then the answer is No. Veganism to its full extent means no exploitation of any living thing.